 Our humanity is the most unpredictable and frightening aspect of our existence.
 Collectively and individually human beings are capable of a startling array of behaviors, from the most loving and altruistic to the most cruel and destructive.

-Although the behaviors of others scare us, the most unsettling awareness is that we carry within us the ability to act out all aspects of human behavior.
-We want to believe, given the same circumstances, that we would respond differently.
+While the behaviors of others scare us, the most unsettling awareness is that others feel same toward us.
+We each carry the potential for all aspects of human behavior.
+We want to believe that we would respond differently.
 This belief insulates us from the anxiety-provoking truth that we are equally capable of destruction.

 The more we negate this truth, the deeper our awareness will recede into the unconscious and along with it a chance to know ourselves more deeply and completely.
 Carl Jung referred to the disowned aspects of ourselves as the shadow.